breezy-weather/breezy-weather/CONTRIBUTE.md

 If you need an API key or any kind of secret, you will to need declare it in `app/build.gradle` as `breezy.<yourproviderid>.key`.
 Then declare the value in `local.properties` which is private and will not be committed.

+### Preferences

 *TODO: describe how to add a new parameter in settings for custom API key*

 ### API
-Copy the `app/src/main/java/org/breezyweather/sources/openweather/` folder as a base.

 Let’s edit the API interface, and only implement the forecast API as a starting point.

 In `app/src/main/java/org/breezyweather/source/<yourproviderid>/json/<technicalname>`, add the data class that will be constructed from the json returned by the API.

-Use @SerialName when the name of the field is not the same as what is in the json returned by the API.
+Use `@SerialName` when the name of the field is not the same as what is in the json returned by the API.
 Example:
 ```kotlin
 @SerialName("is_day") val isDay: Boolean?